Arthur Martin-Leake: First World War

 His Victoria Cross is displayed at the Army Medical Services Museum, Aldershot, England.

 He was promoted captain in March 1915, major in November the same year, and in April 1917 took command of 46th Field Ambulance at the rank of lieutenant colonel.

 Postwar

 Martin-Leake retired from the army after the war and resumed his company employment in India until he retired to England in 1937.
 Although there is no record of his being a pilot, he was registered in 1939 as the owner of a de Havilland Moth Minor aircraft, registered G-AFRY.

 During the Second World War, he commanded an ARP post.

-He died, aged 79, at High Cross, Hertfordshire.
+He died on 22 June 1953, aged 79, at High Cross, Hertfordshire.
 Following cremation at Enfield Crematorium, Middlesex, Martin-Leake was buried in St John's Church, High Cross.
 He is commemorated with a plaque and a tree at the National Memorial Arboretum in Alrewas, Staffordshire.